lucasnye/team_1_sample/examples/acp_base/self_evaluation/README.md

 # Agents[1] assumes you have at least 2 matching agents; use with care

-# Here, we’re just picking the second agent (agents[1]) and its first offering for demo purposes
+# Here, we're just picking the second agent (agents[1]) and its first offering for demo purposes
 job_offering = agents[1].offerings[0]
 ```